Up to 50% off sofas & mattresses — limited‑time deals.

 Modular sofas and oversized comfort

-Modular designs can approximate oversized comfort while improving delivery success and future reconfiguration—useful when stairs and tight turns are the real limiting factor.
+Modular designs can deliver a roomy, oversized feel while improving delivery odds and future flexibility.
+That matters when stairs, tight turns, or room changes are the real constraint.

 FAQs